vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 (I) Siva, (2) Sadasiva, (3) Uvara, (4) Vidya, (5) Maya,  (6) Kala, (7) Niyati, (8) Puru~a, (9) Prakrti.
 According to others,  these are (1) Siva, (2) Sakti (3) Sadasiva, (4)Isvara (5) Sqddha  Vidya, (6) Mahamaya (7) Maya, (8) Purulja-(9) Prakrti.
 These are  nine forms from the point of view of tattvas (constitutive prin

 ciples).
 From the point of view of mantra, the nine forms are  1. ~ 2. \ 3.
 Iif, 4. '{ 5. ~ 6. '{ 7.
 I{ 8.
 U{ 9.
 0: (II{)  5.
 Trisirobhairava is the name of a Tantra work which is now  lost.
 It summarizes the entire manifestation under three broad  categories viz., Siva, Sakt; and Nara Utva or living being).
 In the  third question, the Devi wants to know whether the nature of  the Supreme consists of the integral combination of these three  categories as symbolized by the mantra saub (m:).
 This specific  mantra is known as Parablja, Hrdaya blja or Prasada.
-Sa (U)  of this mantra symbolizes the tath'as from earth to maya ( 31  tattvas of Saiva philosophy); au (q\) symbolizes Suddha v;dyii,  /svara and SadiiJiva and the two dots of the visarga (:) symbolize  Siva and Sakti.
+Sa (U)  of this mantra symbolizes the tath'as from earth to maya ( 31  tattvas of Śaiva philosophy); au (q\) symbolizes Suddha v;dyii,  /svara and SadiiJiva and the two dots of the visarga (:) symbolize  Siva and Sakti.
 For details, see the author's Note No. 2 under  the first Sutra of the Second section of the Siva-sutras.
 Now of the three categories of Nara, Sakti and Siva the 'S' (~)  of the mantra Saub. (m:) covers Nara, au (m-) covers Sakti, and  the visarga (b.) covers Siva.
-So the 31 tattvas of Saiva Agama are  covered by Nara,· the three tattvas viz .• Suddha vidya, /sl'ara and  SadiiSiva are covered by Sakti, and the other two tattvas are  covered by Siva.
+So the 31 tattvas of Śaiva Agama are  covered by Nara,· the three tattvas viz .• Suddha vidya, /sl'ara and  SadiiSiva are covered by Sakti, and the other two tattvas are  covered by Siva.

 6. In the fourth question, the Devi wants to know whether the  nature of the Supreme consists of the three Saktis-Para (trans cendent in which there is no distinction of Siva and Sakti).
 Apara8 VijRiinabhairal'a